divDyn/r-package/README.md

 - If you have a Mac, then use the following link (still older version, for R <3.5).
   `install.packages("https://github.com/adamkocsis/divDyn/raw/master/_bin/Mac_OSX/divDyn_0.5.2.tgz", repos=NULL)`
   I know this is old, but will update it at the earliest convenience (I do not have a Mac).
-Until this is doen, please use install    method 2.
+Until I am done with this, please use install    method 2.

 - If you have Linux computer you probably know how to solve these problems (go to 2.)